vaibhav-research/gut_microbiome_project/Contributing.md

 3.  **Address Issue \#7: Implement training script**
     *   Refine `train.py` to import the new data loader and model modules.
-    *   Implement the final, clean training loop, including the 5-fold Stratified CV and cohort balancing logic.
+    *   Implement the final, clean training loop, including the K-fold Stratified CV and cohort balancing logic.
     *   Ensure the script saves the trained model artifacts.

 4.  **Address Issue \#5: Implement evaluation script**